2019 attacks in Burkina Faso

 In 2019, there were many attacks in the African country Burkina Faso on both soldiers and civilians.
 These are contextualized by the ongoing Islamist insurgency in Burkina Faso.

 Silgadji

 On 28 April 2019, a pastor, his two sons and two worshippers were killed at a Protestant church in Silgadji.

 Sanmatenga Province

 On 12 May 2019, at least 20 attackers shot dead six people in a church in Dablo Department, Sanmatenga Province, Centre-Nord Region.
-They then set fire to the church, a shop and two vehicles.
+Then they set fire to the church, a shop and two vehicles.

 On 8 September 2019 in the Sanmatenga Province, Burkina Faso.
 In the Barsalogho Department, a vehicle transporting people and goods that was returning from a market drove over an improvised explosive device (IED).
 Fifteen passengers were killed and six were injured in the IED attack.
 Most of the victims were traders.
 Meanwhile, around 50 km to the east, a convoy with vans carrying provisions for people displaced by fighting was attacked by gunmen.
 In this attack, 14 people were killed.
 It is unknown who carried out these attacks.